nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 When there's a lot of data you probably want to assist your users in finding what they're looking for.
-You might provide a text-based search or structured inputs for querying the data by a certain property.
+You might provide a text-based search or structured inputs for filtering the data by a certain property.
 These query parameters will differ based on the data you're querying.
 To compensate for this we'll adapt our datasource to work with a generic set of query parameters.